 Like any auction, the bidder doesn't want to pay too much.
 When markets are tight (when demand is high and/or available supply is low), the bidder must be willing to pay a higher premium.
 When markets are loose (demand is low and/or available supply is high), a bidder may choose not to outbid competitors, waiting instead for lower-priced supplies.

-There are different types of oil market transactions and prices
+Different types of oil market transactions are available

 Changes in prices send signals to the market